 Frequently Asked Questions

-Nailing the answer to "how long is a round of golf?" ultimately comes down to factors you can control-group size, tee‑time choice and playing habits - as well as those you cannot, like weather and course setup.
+Nailing the answer to how long does it take to play 18 holes of golf ultimately comes down to factors you can control - group size, tee-time choice and playing habits - as well as those you cannot, like weather and course setup.

 While four hours remains a solid target for a recreational foursome, actual times vary from 2.5 hours (solo on a clear course) to about 5.5 hours (busy weekends on public layouts).